-Newlyweds, George (James Brolin, Capricorn One) and Kathy (Margot Kidder, Superman: The Movie) Lutz, move into a Long Island, NY, house with a history of violence, and begin to experience a series of inexplicable events.
-Meanwhile, a catholic priest, Father Delaney (Rod Steiger, On the Waterfront), discovers that the house is indeed possessed by an evil force and tries to help the Lutz family.
+Newlyweds George (James Brolin, Capricorn One) and Kathy (Margot Kidder, Superman: The Movie) Lutz move into a house with a history of violence and immediately begin experiencing a series of inexplicable events.
+Meanwhile, a catholic priest, Father Delaney (Rod Steiger, In the Heat of the Night), discovers that the house is possessed by an evil force and tries to help the Lutz family.

 Reaction & Thoughts:

-The enormous success of The Amityville Horror at the box office can be attributed to a number of factors which include babyboomers’ anxiety about their financial future; what could be scarier than using all your life’s savings to buy a lemon?
-The ugliest ghoul in the film is the unscrupulous realtor who sells a demonic house to unsuspecting hard-working folks — it’s the American Dream gone topsy-turvy!
+The big success of the chiller The Amityville Horror at the box office can be attributed to a number of factors, which include baby boomers’ anxiety about their financial future; what could be scarier than using all your life’s savings to buy a lemon?
+The ugliest ghoul in the film is the unscrupulous realtor who sells a demonic house to unsuspecting hard-working folks — it’s the American Dream gone haywire!

-Seriously, I’ve read Jay Anson’s (allegedly) true account of what happened to the Lutz family), is a creepy if a bit undercooked haunted house movie.
-I read the book and I think only a miniseries could have done justice to the book; many interesting details needed to be compressed or completely exercised in order to create an entertaining 2-hour theatrical experience.
+All kidding aside, The Amityville Horror, based on Jay Anson’s best-selling book (a supposedly true account of what happened to the Lutz family), is a creepy if a bit undercooked haunted house movie.
+I read the book and I think only a miniseries could have done justice to the book — many events needed to be compressed or completely exercised in order to create an entertaining two-hour theatrical experience.

-While this is a case where the book is much better than the movie, I thought writer Sandor Stern (Say Goodbye, Maggie Cole and The Strange and Deadly Occurrence) did a fine job condensing the book (whether you believe Anson’s book is a work of fiction or not, the book is ideally suited to be read in one sitting — it kept me up all night!).
-Yes, the production lacks a much-needed touch of “art,” but I thoroughly enjoyed it.
+While this is a case where the book is much better than the movie, I thought writer Sandor Stern (TV movies Say Goodbye, Maggie Cole and The Strange and Deadly Occurrence) did a decent job condensing the book (whether you believe Anson’s book is a work of fiction or not, the book is ideally suited to be read in one sitting — it kept me up all night!).
+The Amityville Horror isn’t perfect, but I thoroughly enjoyed it.

 The acting in the film ranges from realistic to over-the-top.
 Rod Steiger doesn’t act, he “attacks” the role of the clergyman fighting an evil entity.
-While Max Von Sydow’s famous Father Merrin is an exercise in restraint, Steiger goes for the big effects.
-It does work; Steiger’s scenes are by far the most interesting aspect of the film.
-The priest argues that his secular education — he is a trained psychoanalyst — makes him a great demonslayer, an argument that could be considered controversial nowadays.
+It does work.
+Steiger’s scenes are by far the most interesting aspect of the film.
+The troubled priest argues that his secular education — he is a trained psychoanalyst — makes him a great demon slayer, an argument that could be considered controversial nowadays.

-James Brolin also gives a deliciously mannered performance (who the hell he thinks he is, Rod Steiger?), but Margot Kidder’s realistic work as Brolin’s wife keeps the (fantastic) story grounded in reality.
-The fine cast also includes Murray Hamilton (Jaws), Don Stroud (Django Unchained), Michael Sacks (Slaughterhouse-Five), Irene Dailey (No Way to Treat a Lady) and Helen Shaver (The Believers) as a woman with psychic abilities.
+James Brolin is deliciously mannered too (Holly ham, who the hell Brolin thinks he is, Rod Steiger?), but Margot Kidder’s realistic work as Brolin’s supportive wife keeps the story grounded in reality.
+The excellent cast also includes Murray Hamilton (Jaws), Don Stroud (The Buddy Holly Story), Michael Sacks (Slaughterhouse-Five), Irene Dailey (Five Easy Pieces) and Helen Shaver (The Believers) as a woman with psychic abilities.

-Best of all is Lalo Schifrin’s (Bullit and Cool Hand Luke and Voyage of the Damned) superb, Oscar-nominated music score is the best thing about the movie.
-It’s such a powerful soundtrack!
-The main theme is chilling and unnerving.
-The atmospheric camera work of Oscar-winner Fred J. Koenekamp (Patton and The Towering Inferno and Islands in the Stream) is good too — those long, slow-paced shots of the house are creepy!
+Lalo Schifrin’s (Cool Hand Luke and Voyage of the Damned) superb, Oscar-nominated music score is the best thing about the movie.
+It’s such a spine-tingling and powerful soundtrack — the main theme is chilling and unnerving.
+The atmospheric camera work of Oscar-winner Fred J. Koenekamp (The Towering Inferno and Islands in the Stream) is good too — those slow-paced shots of the house are creepy!
 Some visual effects are a little hokey, but they don’t put a damper on the ghostly festivities.

 Reaction & Thoughts: